scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/bucket_ingestion_metrics/get_completions_per_location.rst

 GET Completions per Location
 ============================

-This request retrieves the number of operations Zenko ingested (completed) from a specific location over the preceding 24 hours.
+This request retrieves the number of operations XDM   ingested (completed) from a specific location over the preceding 24 hours.

 **Endpoint**